 For many years, people have enjoyed cocoa since it tastes delicious and is beneficial for health.
 But what is high flavanol cocoa and why does it stand out?
 Natural substances present in chocolate beans improve the taste of the food and benefit you.
 When it is processed, cocoa high in flavanols stays more concentrated than regular cocoa.
-This retained goodness offers great taste and possible health benefits so it is a preferred choice.
+This retained goodness offers great taste and potential wellness attributes, making it a preferred choice.

 What Are Flavanols in Cocoa?